sjpacwa/SBChain/README.md

 ## Running

-1. Mount the virtual environment.
+1. Mount the virtual environment if not already mounted.
     ```
     $  source venv/bin/activate
     ```